SAP-archive/Fiori-for-iOS-Roadshow-2019/README.md

 ### Feedback

 Feel free to leave us feedback or bugs as an Issue on GitHub.
 Also talk to us after the workshop if there are any further questions.
 Thank you.

-## Requirements

-The requirements to follow the exercises in this repository, including hardware and software, are detailed in the [Prerequisites](Prerequisites.md) file.

 ## Download and installation